BroadcomMFD/unit-test-for-mainframe/README.md

 ![Code Snippets](https://github.com/BroadcomMFD/unit-test-for-mainframe/blob/main/GIF/CodeSnippets.gif)

-### Technical Assistance and Support for Unit Test for Mainframe
+### License

 The Unit Test for Mainframe VS Code extension is made available to customers on the Visual Studio Code Marketplace in accordance with the terms and conditions contained in the provided End-User License Agreement (EULA).

+### Privacy Notice

+In the event that Broadcom needs to process your personal data this is done in accordance with Broadcom’s [Privacy Notice](https://www.broadcom.com/company/legal/privacy/policy).

+### Technical Assistance and Support

-If you are on active support for Test4z, you may be entitled to technical assistance and support in accordance with the terms, guidelines, details, and parameters that are located within the Broadcom [Working with Support](https://techdocs.broadcom.com/us/product-content/admin-content/ca-support-policies.html?intcmp=footernav) guide.
+If you are on active support for Test4z, you may be entitled to technical assistance and support in accordance with the terms of your agreement and Broadcom's support policies.

 ---